microsoft/vstest-docs/docs/extensions/datacollector.md

     }
 }
 ```
-Environment variables returned by the above method are set in the test exectuion process while bootstraping.
+Environment variables returned by the above method are set in the test execution process while bootstraping.

 ## Using DataCollector
-Once the DataCollector is compiled, it can be used to monitor test exection.
+Once the DataCollector is compiled, it can be used to monitor test execution.
 There are two ways by which datacollectors can be plugged in:
 1. Using /collect switch :
 `vstest.console.exe <TestLibrary> /collect:<DataCollector FriendlyName> /testadapterpath:<Path to test adapter> /testadapterpath:<Path to DataCollector>`